ejhong626/sw-mini/README.md

 The Firebase documentation provides a method to deploy a Django project on their website, and the process goes as follows.
 I would pair Google Cloud Run with Firebase to build the REST APIs as microservices.
 That is done by deploying the framework as an application packaged in a container image.
 Then, Firebase can direct HTTPS requests to the containerized app.

 I've made an attempt on containerizing the app, as shown from the ([tutorial](https://cloud.google.com/python/django/run)).
-However, I was only able to follow the tutorial up to the point which they run the yaml file and Dockerfile to containerize the sample application.

----
-**Detail Notes**
+I was able to authorize Cloud SQL onto my machine and establish a PostgresSQL dataset on Google Cloud server.
+I also made a Cloud Storage bucket to store the Django static assets and gave the Clould Buiild access to the SQL.
+However, I could not finish the rest of the steps, which required a .yaml file and Dockerfile to deploy Django on the Cloud server.
+Given enough time, maybe I could properly deploy the Django app onto the Cloud server.

+## Frontend (Eva Zhou)

+# Reflection
+**Edward Hong**
+Given my lack of knowledge in app development, I should have asked for advice on how one should be structured.
+Advice would be crucial when it came to how the app should be developed, since I did not know there was a distinction between static and dynamic content that could be hosted onto Firebase.
+I think the [design](#design-choices) I came up with is not bad but its certainly unsuitable for the host we chose.
 In retrospect, I should have done more research on the feasibility of hosting a Django project on Firebase.

----

-## Frontend (Eva Zhou)

 # Credits
 **Front End Designer**: Eva Zhou